mxmgorin/gmboy/README.md

   </a>
 </p>

 `GMBoy` is a Game Boy emulator written in Rust.
-It started for fun and learning but has since evolved into a more ambitious project.
-The goal is to create a fully functional emulator that balances accuracy and performance, incorporating modern features.

-`GMBoy` is a Game Boy emulator written in Rust.
 What began as an exploratory project has evolved into a more ambitious effort.

 The goal of the project is to provide a well-engineered emulator that balances accuracy and performance while incorporating modern features and long-term maintainability.